How do I configure the event agenda on the Grip Dashboard?

 3. Note that you will also need to remove all existing profiles from the role and assign them to another one if you want to delete the role.

-4. The default “Speaker” role cannot be deleted or edited.
+4. The default “Speaker” role cannot be deleted or edited, and is always automatically created as event in Grip is created.

 How to create a session